joporsch04/Bachelor-thesis/README.md

 docker build -t trecx .
 docker run -it trecx
 ```
 If you choose to use a VM, pay attention to the Linux version.
 In some distributions libatlas-base-dev and libboost-all-dev are not compatible.
 In any case, the `dockerfile` (Ubuntu 22.04) works fine.
+The changes I made in tRecX are in the folder tRecX.
+The `dockerfile` already has the changes implemented.

 ## Max Planck Institute of Quantum Optics (MPQ)